 What Sets Us Apart

 At AGO, we seek to make our house a place where college men (both undergraduate and graduate) can experience true brotherhood.
 Guys here are never pressed into some mold and asked to be something that they are not.
 AGO is a place where you can genuinely be who you are.
 At AGO, we have all found brotherhood with people utterly unlike those who would have been within our circle of friends in any other circumstance.
 AGO is different from other organizations in the Greek system in that its small size and high view of its core purposes pushes the ideal of brotherhood and family to the front of the stage.
 Chances are that the guys in AGO know all of their brothers much better than guys in larger IFC fraternities do.
 AGO is nationally unified.
-Multiple times per year we are able to see AGO guys from all over California and Colorado, and it is not uncommon for guys to become very close friends with AGO guys at other schools.
+Multiple times per year we are able to see AGO guys from chapters in California, Colorado, North Carolina, and Virginia.
+It is common for AGO men to become very close friends with other brothers at different chapters.
 AGO is also cheaper than other fraternities.
 Our dues are consistently low due to an ideal of budgeting that puts good stewardship of money at a high priority.
-And rent in the AGO house is hands-down the cheapest in Isla Vista; guys can literally save thousands of dollars by joining AGO.
+And rent in the AGO house is hands-down the cheapest in Isla Vista; guys can literally save thousands of dollars by joining AGO and living at our house.
 Finally, AGO offers something very different from any other Christian organization on campus.
 Leadership is a high ideal of our fraternity (and really of the Greek system in general), and men who join AGO are given multitudes of opportunities to develop their leadership abilities.
 The tightness of brotherhood allows brothers-in-Christ to be bound together in a way that provides Christian fellowship, brotherhood and accountability in a way that, while certainly possible and encouraged in another setting, requires much more time and effort.
-The fact that AGO men literally live their lives together allows each individual AGO man to live out Acts 2:42-47 in a way that only leaders of particularly committed members of other Christian organizations can do.
+The fact that AGO men live their lives together allows each individual AGO man to live out Acts 2:42-47 in a way that only leaders of particularly committed members of other Christian organizations can do.
 And getting to this level of tight Christian brotherhood happens quickly, as the introduction to the fraternity is meant to introduce these ties, and does so successfully after a very short lapse of time.